 She has studied songwriting at New York University's summer music program, and has received songwriting mentorship from greats such as Bob Weir (Grateful Dead) and Bonnie Hayes (Bonnie Raitt, Berklee College of Music).

 Most publicly known for her appearance as a contestant on Season 12 of NBC's top-rated music reality show, The Voice, Caroline received chair turns from both Gwen Stefani and Blake Shelton.
 She competed as a member of Team Gwen, and was later "stolen" back by Blake Shelton.
 Finally, having competed in three episodes, Caroline was the last contestant to be "knocked out" prior to the airing of live performances in her season.
 She remains grateful for the experience, and has stayed in close contact with a number of her fellow Season 12 contestants.

 Caroline has always believed that music has the power to bridge differences, to bring people together to achieve a higher purpose.
 Putting that belief into action, she often lends her talents to benefit concerts and musical philanthropies.
 Among her favorite musical beneficiaries have been Camp Jabberwocky, Doctors Without Borders (MSF), Bread and Roses, Guide Dogs for the Blind, Cedars of Marin, and Island Elderly Housing.
 Notably, Caroline and her Voice "Battle Round" partner Stephanie Rice teamed up in the Spring of 2018 to perform in a concert benefitting victims of the Sonoma and Napa wine country wildfires.

-Caroline is currently living in New York City, and is performing with her band in various venues.
-She is writing and recording music, and will be releasing 5 singles in late 2019 and 2020.
+Caroline is currently living between California and New York, performing both independently and with her band virtually.
+She is currently writing and recording music to be released in 2021.